sophgen/genli-xyz/content/post/Context-Engineering/index.md

 ## The Anatomy of Effective Context
 To manage the finite attention budget, you must find the smallest set of high-signal tokens.

-*   **System Prompts**: Aim for the "Goldilocks zone" of altitude—specific enough to guide behavior but flexible enough to allow the model to use its own heuristics.
+*   **System Prompts**: Aim for the "Goldilocks zone" of altitude - specific enough to guide behavior but flexible enough to allow the model to use its own heuristics.
 Avoid hardcoding brittle logic.
 *   **Tools**: Tools define the contract between agents and their environment.
 They should be token-efficient and self-contained.
 If a human engineer can't definitively say which tool to use, the agent won't either.
 Avoid bloated toolsets.
 *   **Examples**: Instead of a laundry list of edge cases, curate a set of diverse, canonical examples (few-shot prompting) that effectively portray the expected behavior.